schandrika/volttron-sysmon/README.md

 # volttron-sysmon

-The System Monitoring Agent (colloquially “SysMon”) can be installed on the platform to monitor system resource metrics, including percent CPU utilization, percent system memory (RAM) utilization, and percent storage (disk) utilization based on disk path.
+The System Monitoring Agent (colloquially “SysMon”) can be installed on the platform to monitor system resource metrics, including but not limited to percent CPU utilization, percent system memory (RAM) utilization, and percent storage (disk) utilization based on disk path.

 ## Requires